The Building Zone will be closed Saturday, December 14 and Sunday, December 15 for a special event.

 Building Zone hours: 10 am-4 pm, Monday through Saturday, and 11 am-4 pm on Sundays

 Families interested in visiting the Building Zone only may purchase a $3 ticket per person ages 3 and up.
 As with the Museum's other exhibitions, the Building Zone is FREE for members.
 Otherwise, Building Zone entry is included in the admission ticket for all Museum exhibitions ($5 per child, $8 per adult).
 Admission to the Building Zone includes 45 minutes of play time.
-Tickets are available every hour, on the hour.
+Tickets are available every hour, starting at 15 minutes after the hour.
+Last entry is 3:15 pm.
 Find more Hours & Admission information.

 Book of the Month Club